T

 • Be aware of pickpockets, especially in crowded tourist areas.

-• Embrace the tapas culture – it's a fantastic way to sample a variety of dishes.
+• Embrace the tapas culture – order several small dishes to share.

 Packing highlights